Bride of Frankenstein: Plot

 In a castle on a stormy night, Percy Bysshe Shelley and Lord Byron praise Mary Shelley for her story of Frankenstein and his Monster.
 She reminds them that her intention for writing the novel was to impart a moral lesson, the consequences of a mortal man who tries to play God.
 Mary says she has more of the story to tell.
-The scene shifts to the end of the 1931 Frankenstein, in 1899.

-Villagers gathered around the burning windmill cheer the apparent death of the Monster.
-Hans, the father of the girl the creature drowned in the previous film, wants to see the Monster's bones.
+Following the events Frankenstein (1931), villagers gather around the burning windmill to cheer the apparent death of the Monster.
+Hans, the father of the girl the Monster drowned, wants to see the Monster's bones.
 He falls into a flooded pit underneath the mill, where the Monster—having survived the fire—strangles him.
-Hauling himself from the pit, the Monster casts Hans' wife to her death.
+Hauling himself from the pit, the Monster also casts Hans' wife to her death.
 He next encounters Frankenstein's servant Minnie, who flees in terror.

-The body of Henry Frankenstein, who is thought to have died at the windmill, is returned to his fiancée Elizabeth at his ancestral castle home.
+The body of Henry Frankenstein, who is thought to have died at the windmill, is returned to his fiancée Elizabeth at his castle home.
 Minnie arrives to sound the alarm about the Monster, but her warning goes unheeded.
 Elizabeth, seeing Henry move, realizes he is still alive.
-Nursed back to health by Elizabeth, Henry has renounced his creation, but still believes he may be destined to unlock the secret of life and immortality.
+Nursed back to health by Elizabeth, Henry renounces his creation, but still believes he may be destined to unlock the secret of life and immortality.
 A hysterical Elizabeth cries that she foresees death.

 Henry visits the lab of his former mentor Doctor Septimus Pretorius, where Pretorius shows Henry several homunculi he has created.
 Pretorius wishes to work with Henry to create a mate for the Monster, with the proposed venture involving Pretorius growing an artificial brain while Henry gathers parts for the mate.

-The Monster saves a young shepherdess from drowning.
-Her screams upon seeing him alert two hunters, who shoot and injure the Monster.
-The hunters raise a mob that sets out in pursuit.
+Meanwhile, the Monster saves a young shepherdess from drowning.
+Her screams upon seeing the Monster alert two hunters, who shoot and injure him.
+They raise a mob that sets out in pursuit.
 Captured and trussed to a pole, the Monster is hauled to a dungeon and chained.
 Left alone, he breaks his chains, overpowers the guards, and escapes into the woods.

-That night, following the sound of a violin playing "Ave Maria", the Monster encounters an old blind hermit who thanks God for sending him a friend.
-He teaches the monster words like "friend" and "good" and shares a meal with him.
+That night, the Monster encounters an old blind hermit who thanks God for sending him a friend.
+He teaches the Monster words like "friend" and "good" and shares a meal with him.
 Two lost hunters stumble upon the cottage and recognize the Monster.
 He attacks them and accidentally burns down the cottage as the hunters lead the hermit away.